Damianonymous/showuptv-node/README.md

 Setup
 ===========

 Install requirements, run `npm install` in the same folder as main.js is.

-Get a [showup.tv account](https://showup.tv), once you're signed up put your credentials in the `config.yml` file and - if needed - adjust the other options.

-Be mindful when capturing many streams at once to have plenty of space on disk and the bandwidth available or you'll end up dropping a lot of frames and the files will be useless.

-Before you can start capturing streams you first need to add models to your "favourite users" list, once you've done this you're ready to start showuptv-node by running `node main.js`.

-> Note: Showup.tv allows you to create only one stream per model.
-You can watch several models simultaneously, but you will not be able to watch one model in two browser's tabs or record and watch in the browser simultaneously.
+Add models you want to capture to config.yml file.

 Running & Output
 ===========